 What is Personal Accident Cover in Car Insurance:

-As the name suggests, Personal Accident (PA) Car Insurance protects you against the risk of physical disability or death due to an accident.
+As the name suggests, Personal Accident (PA) Cover in Car Insurance protects you against the risk of physical disability or death due to an accident.
 The cover is offered along with vehicle insurance similar to general insurance that offers financial compensation.

 Accidents might leave you permanently disabled, leaving a heavy burden due to medical and financial expenses.
 This personal accident coverage offers you the peace of mind about these expenses.
 And, in case of death, the nominee mentioned in the policy shall receive 100% compensation.